 Our highly qualified basic education and tutoring teachers are state certified in MA and/or RI.
 All teachers have undergone a BCI check.

-UPDATES: Our registration, pick up form and financial aid application is going paperless.
-Online Winter Session registration links will be available beginning at 6AM on December 1st, 2014.
+HOW TO REGISTER: Our registration, pick up form and financial aid application are now paperless.
+Links for Early Childhood and K-12 programs are now available on the Programs Page.
 Registrations will be time-stamped to ensure accuracy in enrollments as programs are expected to fill to capacity.
 Payments must be made within 5 days of registration by cash or check.
 If you do not have a smartphone or access to a computer, you may register on our computers during office hours:

 8:30 am - 4:30 pm M-F.